 The 2013 JS Watch Co.
 Frisland Classic doesn’t open new horizons in terms of industrial design, yet it delivers a nice combination of timeless elegance, attention to detail, and high build quality.
 Still, some enthusiasts may find it considerably overpriced.

 In fact, looking at it, I see an attractive blend of Swiss and German approaches to design that resulted in a dial layout, which is clean and informative.
 It somehow manages to stay classic, while not being archaic: something that you rarely see when it comes to vintage-styled wristwatches.

 As you can see on the photos, the watch speaks a design language, which is similar to their 2010 Islandus Chronograph model.
 There are twelve nicely proportioned Roman numerals printed on an antique white dial accompanied by three elegant hands.

 The railway-track minutes ring, however, was replaced with an even more graceful, stopwatch-style scale that allows you to measure time intervals with accuracy up to 1/6th of a second.
 I am not sure whether there is any practical use for this, but it still looks stylish.

 The stainless steel case that measures 42 millimeters in diameter and is 12 millimeters high is a bit too massive for my taste (and for a classic-styled dress watch) but is still compact enough to be worn with formal attire.

-JS Watch Co. buys this movement in a “Top execution” grade, so the movement is nicely decorated with Geneva stripes, rhodium-plating, blued screws and this sort of things.
+JS Watch Co. buys this movement in a “Top execution” grade, so the movement is nicely decorated with Geneva stripes, rhodium-plating, blued screws, and this sort of thing.
 No wonder they equip the watch with a sapphire case back.

 There is still no information regarding the timekeeper’s price, but I hope that the company’s representative will soon reply to my email and I will be able to update this article.